4GeeksAcademy/javascript-arrays-exercises-tutorial/exercises/13-Merge-arrays/README.md

 # `13` Merging arrays:

-Since we live in a new world, there should be no colors or labels, right?
+In this exercise we will learn how to combine two arrays.

 ## 📝Instructions:

-1. Write a function that merges two array and returns a single new array with all the items from both arrays inside.
+1. Write a function that merges and returns the two arrays into a single new array, with all the items from both arrays inside.
+2. Be sure not to create an array with two nested arrays.
+It should be a single array with all the names in their original order.
+3. Find out why you souldn't use the `.push()` method?

 ### Expected result: